dkubeio/dkubex-examples/llamaidx/yamls/README.md

-# Steps and commands for RAG-workflow uisng llama-index
+# Steps and commands for RAG-workflow using llama-index

 ## Ingestion of data-corpus from various sources